 We sell our eggs for five bucks a dozen (because organic feed isn’t cheap, and ours get lots of fresh fruit, raw dairy, oatmeal, honey, BUGS and produce as well).
 Our chickens are free range from dawn to dusk.
 WILD AND FREE chickens.
 Happy chickens make happy eggs.
 If you want a dozen, give me a holler.
 Each dozen comes with two fancy, random chicken feathers.
 I’d love to see what you create with them!
 I might even post it on my blog!
 Be sure to sign up for our emails here at the blog so we can notify you when we have eggs, chicks, art, seedlings, produce, food goods, baked goods, photography sessions, farm field trip days, potted plants and succulents, or whatever else we think up to share as a local farm and family business.
 Thanks for supporting Central Texas and Homeschool local!

 3. Speaking of chickens, one of our sweetest chickens broke her leg in June.
-I set the bone (again, learning that vet stuff is so cost efficient).
+I set the bone with a stick, a napkin, and some duct tape.
+I couldn’t bear to kill our favorite chicken.
 We were all shocked that she eventually learned to walk again.
 Lacey is getting around better than ever.
 Yesterday our neighbor’s dog nearly got her.
 She may bemissing a few feathers, but she’s still here to squawk about it.
-Lacey is on her third life, by now, for sure.
+Lacey is on her third life, by now.
 We keep scratching our heads and wondering why it’s always the good chickens that have the worst luck.
-There’s probably a chicken sermon in there someplace.
+There’s a chicken sermon in there someplace.

 4. June was a garden jungle around here.
 All those seedlings, tenderly babied from back when it was too cold to function last winter, turned into a zillion green, happy things.
 Well, the ones the chickens didn’t eat, smash, scratch up, peck at, or poop on, that is.
 Chickens are a lot harder to garden with than I ever imagined.
 Those gardening with chickens books I read made it look oh, so easy.
 Liars.
 The lot of them.
 I’m going back to the drawing board this fall and winter to come up with new strategies to keep my gardens, plants, and deck out of the bomb-squad path and off their buffet table.